-In his previous national bestsellers, University of Alberta professor Timothy Caulfield writes about the supposed cures for everything, how/why people take health advice from the likes of celebrity Gwyneth Paltrow, and why we must separate fact from pseudoscience around efficacy of vaccines.
+University of Alberta professor Timothy Caulfield had written about the supposed cures for everything, how/why people take health advice from the likes of celebrity Gwyneth Paltrow, and why we must separate fact from pseudoscience around efficacy of vaccines.
 It's no surprise then, that in his latest book Relax, Dammit!
 A User's Guide to the Age of Anxiety, the Edmonton author tackles more of those twisted messages that influence our everyday lives.

 Is there definitive science around whether the toilet seat should be left up or down?
 (Not really--jury is out on that one).
 What about the 'five-second rule'--is it really a thing?
 (It can be, if the food is dry and hard, and you're at home.
 Soft or wet food sops up bacteria more quickly).
 Bottled water, raw milk and standing desks, yea or nay?
 And why have we all become more anxious about every little thing in our lives, from letting our kids walk to school alone, to whether it's okay to binge-watch shows on Netflix?

-In humorous and down-to-earth fashion, Caulfield uses examples from his own life and the many little decisions people face in a typical day to emphasize the book's theme: don't sweat every decision--and consider where you get your information from.
-And he argues, are 'the best time to wake up' or 'when to answer emails' recommendations based in science, or just popular beliefs that have morphed into so-called fact?
+In down-to-earth fashion, Caulfield uses examples from his own life to emphasize the book's theme: don't sweat every decision--and consider where you get your information from.
+Are 'the best time to wake up' or 'when to answer emails' recommendations based in science, or just popular beliefs that have morphed into so-called fact?

 "It's the era of misinformation.
-You can ignore almost everything--all that noise in pop culture," said Caulfield in a chat from his Edmonton home.
+You can ignore almost everything--all that noise in pop culture," said Caulfield.
 "But it's easier said than done.
 We all know we should trust science/data, but messages get muddled through mainstream and social media.
-These are risk amplifiers and anxiety generators that stress us out.
-With this book, I want to present what science says about all the decisions we make in a way that's relatable, structured around a typical day--from wake up to exercise to office and dinner/ family time.
 The book focuses on the opportunity we have to reexamine our biases and what influences our beliefs and decisions, so we can--hopefully--move forward in a more relaxed way."

-Caulfield highlights social trends that show we're living in an era of misinformation, pointing to the high level of generalized public anxiety, historically-low levels of trust in institutions like government and the media, a high level of polarized public discourse, disruptive communication technology (smart phones, notifications, etc) and the rise of new information gate-keepers like Google and Facebook as factors in our increasing anxiety.
+Caulfield points to historically-low levels of trust in institutions like government and the media, disruptive communication technology (smart phones, etc) and the rise of new information gate-keepers like Google and Facebook as factors in our increasing anxiety.

-Caulfield's message couldn't be more timely.
+Caulfield's message is timely.
 The proliferation of information (and misinformation) on social media that fuelled the riots on the capitol in Washington D.C. in early January is a blazing example of how 'alternate facts' and group-think can impact our lives in positive or negative ways, Caulfield said.

 "Sometimes we don't want to know the science, if it doesn't fit our personal brand.
 Vaccines and mask-wearing are examples of things that have become politicized.
 People can find a sense of belonging in a community of like-minded others, whether that's political or at the gym.
 Even things like drinking bottled water, eating gluten-free or taking vitamins can grab hold and become an accepted wisdom because it feels right and is reinforced in the media or your community, and so the notion is perpetuated when there's no evidence behind it."